 OVAL Gear Flow Meter Advantages

-- No straight pipe runs required so flow meters can be installed in restricted areas
+- No straight pipe runs are required so flow meters can be installed in restricted areas

 OVAL Gear Flow Meter Limitations

-• Accuracy adversely affected by bubbles present in fluids
+- Accuracy is adversely affected by bubbles present in fluids